Skip to content

 Parallel Execution

 Prepare providers run in parallel, respecting the jobs setting for concurrency limits.
 This speeds up preparation when multiple providers need to run (e.g., both npm and pip).
+Providers with depends will wait for their dependencies to complete before starting, while independent providers run concurrently.

 toml